a row of glass trophies

 Awardee(s) will be recognized at the Spring Honors and Awards Excellence ceremony.

-The University of Connecticut College of Agriculture, Health and Natural Resources and the College Alumni Board request nominations for the UCAHNRA Excellence in Teaching Award.
+The University of Connecticut College of Agriculture, Health and Natural Resources request nominations for the Excellence in Teaching Award.
 This award is designed to recognize superior teaching by UConn CAHNR faculty members.

 Nomination Requirements